ismasan/ismaelcelis.com/content/posts/4-railway-oriented-ruby-middleware.md

     callable ||= block
     raise ArgumentError, "Step must respond to #call" unless callable.respond_to?(:call)

-    # Wrap the step with a middleware
+    # Wrap the step with a middleware before appending it to the list
     callable = StepTracker.new(callable)

     steps << callable
     self
   end